Difference Between Provision and Reserve

 Except for donated or primary share capital, a reserve might emerge in any element of the shareholder’s equity.

-The unconstrained cash on hand sufficient to operate an organization is referred to as an “operation reserve” in nonprofit accounting, and nonprofit boards typically set a goal of keeping several months of working capital or a proportion of yearly income, known as an Operating Reserve Ratio.
+The unconstrained cash on hand sufficient to operate an organization is referred to as an “operation reserve” in nonprofit accounting, and nonprofit boards set a goal of keeping several months of working capital or a proportion of yearly income, known as an Operating Reserve Ratio.

 Main Differences Between Provision and Reserve